eduardoRubioG/DevOpsDash/README.md

 ### Adding new utilities
 // Adding the js file in the Util folder and also where to import the new functions
+// aka, the purpose of the `index.js` file in the util folder Your utilities, or JavaScript files that internally make any API calls and return consumable data, should all live in the `Utils` directory.
+However, there is one file in the `Utils` directory, named `index.js`, that will import all of the exported functions from the files in `Utils`.
+Then, `index.js` exports them as one so that you may, in the `App.js` file, call any of these functions from a single import.

+So, in order to uniformly call a new util:
+ * Create a new JavaScript file, `foo.js`, in the `Utils` folder and export the main function, `fooFunction`
-// aka, the purpose of the `index.js` file in the util folder
+ * Import `fooFunction` in the `index.js` file
+ * add the newly imported function to the `index.js` exports
+ * You may now call this function as `Utils.fooFunction` in `App.js`

 ## Authentification Handling
 // Adding secrets to the .env file (or whatever)